US court rules Trump can seek dismissal of hush money case – DW – 11/22/2024

 By getting a judge's permission to have the conviction thrown out, Trump could now have several further hearings delayed once he is sworn in.

-Trump has repeatedly derided the hush money case as a witch hunt, saying it "should be rightfully terminated."
+Trump has repeatedly derided the case as a witch hunt, saying it "should be rightfully terminated."

+Alongside the hush money case, Trump faces two other federal legal cases.

+One of them relates to his effort to overturn the 2020 presidential election and the other is connected to classified documents he allegedly mishandled after leaving office.

 This breaking news story will be updated shortly.